reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 ### Specifying Wait Duration in Open State

-Let's say we want the circuitbreaker to wait 10s when it is in open state, then transition to half-open state and let a few requests pass through to the remote service:
+Let's say we want the circuit breaker to wait 10s when it is in open state, then transition to half-open state and let a few requests pass through to the remote service:

 ```java
 CircuitBreakerConfig config = CircuitBreakerConfig